Critical Role campaign four: Setting

 The fourth campaign steps away from Mercer's Exandria – the world setting used in the first three campaigns and the Exandria Unlimited anthology web series.
 In August 2025, the name of the new world was teased through an augmented reality game (ARG).
 Aramán was then confirmed as the name of the new setting on August 21.
 Mulligan, the new setting's creator, described it as a "love letter to Exandria".
 Following the release of the campaign's first episode, Mulligan explained that rather than doing a monologue establishing the lore of Aramán, he took inspiration from the start of The Wire (2002), one of his favorite television shows.
 Mulligan commented that on "the first watch-through of [The Wire], you're watching the first four episodes and you're like, 'Huh?!
 What?!
 What?!'
 And then you're like, 'This is fucking awesome".

-Seventy years before the start of the campaign, the people of Aramán killed the world's gods.
+Seventy years before the start of the campaign, the people of Aramán killed the world's gods in a conflict called the Shapers' War.
 Mulligan noted that this revolution occurred due to the orcs rising "up against their oppressor", the god of war and suffering, which led to a wider war between the gods and mortals.
 He explained that the gods of Aramán decide to aid their fellow god against the orcs, prompting dwarves, elves, and humans to question why they should "save the god of war and suffering".
 Mulligan framed the conflict as "a story of class solidarity", in which the gods "would rather protect one of their own than save their followers".
-While the war ended with the gods defeated, Mulligan highlighted that while this leaves mortals "at the helm of their own destiny", they are still faced with challenges even without the divine.
-At the campaign's outset, the land of Aramán is still dealing with the long-term consequences of the war with the gods and the Falconer's Rebellion, a secondary conflict between the noble houses and the wider population that happened twelve years previously.
+While the war ended with the gods defeated, Mulligan highlighted that although this leaves mortals "at the helm of their own destiny", they are still faced with challenges even without the divine.
+During the Shapers' War, two noble priestly houses – House Halovar and House Tachonis – sided with the gods while three other noble houses – House Royce, House Einfasen, and House Cormoray – rebelled.
+Collectively, these nobles became known as the Sundered Houses due to the losses they sustained during the Shapers' War; however, they continued to wield significant political and social influence afterward.
+At the campaign's outset, the land of Aramán is still dealing with the long-term consequences of the war with the gods and the Falconer's Rebellion, a secondary conflict between the Sundered Houses and the wider population that happened twelve years previously.
 It begins in the city of Dol-Makjar and initially focuses on the execution of Thjazi Fang, a hero of the Falconer's Rebellion, whose death brings together the player characters in a quest to unravel the conspiracy behind his execution.